smnenko/smnenko/Self intro.md

 ##### Python and Django
 Then I meet Python.
 And away we go.
 I tried some new technologies and implement a couple of Python principles.
-There's good community of Python developers and there wasn't a second when I couldn't find the answer to my question in the article, book or video tutorial.
+There's good community of Python developers and there wasn't a second when I couldn't find the answer to my issue in the article, book or video tutorial.
 I learned Telegram and VK APIs and wrote some bots for it using pyTelegramBotApi and aiogram.
 Also I made some parsers with requests/selenium, games with pygame.
 I think you know I learned Django.
 This is the web framework that will facilitate development process.
 It has his own structure.
-It means that is's very simple to read but inefficient for small projects.
+It means that it's very simple to read but inefficient for small projects.
 Now I've strong experience with Django and DjangoREST.
 So I've more than 2 years experience of Python develompent.
 I work with relation databases like PostreSQL and MySQL, I actively use docker because I need to execute my developments on laptop with Linux Manjaro and home PC with Windows.

 ##### What is next?